IRG 2: Controlling Electrons, Phonons, and Spins in Superatomic Materials

 Participating Researchers: Dmitri Basov, Timothy Berkelbach, Theodore Betley, Cory Dean, Milan Delor, Kim Lewis, Lauren Marbella, Colin Nuckolls, David Reichman, Xavier Roy, Latha Venkataraman, Xiaoyang Zhu

-Funded Postdocs: Eunice Bae (Zhu), Amymarie Bartholomew (Nuckolls), James Baxter (Delor), Daniel Chica (Roy), John Sous (Reichman/Millis), Boyuan Zhang (Venkataraman), Michael Ziebel (Dean)
+Funded Postdocs: Eunice Bae (Zhu), Amymarie Bartholomew (Nuckolls), Daniel Chica (Roy), Zhihao Cui (Reichman/Millis), Yiping Wang (Zhu), Boyuan Zhang (Venkataraman), Michael Ziebel (Dean/Roy)